toji/toji.dev/webgpu-particles/index.md

 }
 ```

-_**Note**: I'll be formatting my code snippets as TypeScript purely out of personal preference, but rest assured that everything we'll be talking about applies to vanilla JavaScript as well._
+> **Note**: I'll be formatting my code snippets as TypeScript purely out of personal preference, but rest assured that everything we'll be talking about applies to vanilla JavaScript as well.

 Things like WebGPU device creation, canvas resizing, input handling, and so on aren't the focus here, so they're largely going to be omitted.
-If you want to learn more about those aspects of using WebGPU first, may I suggest the excellent [WebGPU Fundamentals](https://webgpufundamentals.org/)?
+Again, see the [What you need to know first](#what-you-need-to-know-first) section above if you want to read up on any of that.

 Embedded examples will show up like this: